TrueNobility303/LocalFG/README.md

 # LocalFG

-[ICML23] Can Forward Gradient Match Backpropagation?
+Unofficial implementation of "Can Forward Gradient Match Backpropagation?"
+[ICML23], with a different finding.

 ## Algorithm